goshiphq/goship-cms/content/blog/what-does-customs-broker-do-and-do-you-need-one.md

 ### Cost-efficiency and avoiding customs fees

-Many businesses that plan shipping overseas, are extermely worried about unexpected fees.
-Customs brokers will inform you about all the principle financial transactions and additional charges you might have to cover during transit.
+Many businesses that plan to ship overseas, are extremely worried about unexpected fees.
+Customs brokers will inform you about all the principal financial transactions and additional charges you might have to cover during transit.
 However, if all the customs paperwork is led properly and all of your transported items are classified by the government instructions, you are not likely to fund any extra charges.
 Even if you doubt the necessity of addressing customs brokers, it is better to use their services to avoid possible restrictions and remain cost-efficient when shipping overseas.

 ## When Do I Need to Hire a Customs Broker?

 Running cross-border trade by yourself can appear really exhausting and [time-consuming](https://www.goship.com/posts/tips-saving-time-freight-shipping).
 Hiring a customs broker is fairly beneficial if you want your international shipping to take off with no interruptions and thrive to stay focused on your core business operations.

-International shipping process can be unpredictable due to many details.
-If you don't have any previous experience in [submitting paperwork](https://www.goship.com/posts/what-is-an-embargo-in-freight-shipping) to customs, it is better to get the professional support.
+The international shipping process can be unpredictable due to many details.
+If you don't have any previous experience in [submitting paperwork](https://www.goship.com/posts/what-is-an-embargo-in-freight-shipping) to customs, it is better to get professional support.
 Qualified customs brokers will get you familiar with all the shipping regulations and resolve miscommunications that sometimes occur in terms of global trade.

 ## **Where Do I Find Customs Brokers?**